 Division of Revenue and Taxation Commonwealth of the Northern Mariana Islands P.O.
-Box 5234 CHRB Saipan, MP 96950
+Box 5234 CHRB Saipan, MP 96950 b-Kind of Payer and Box b-Kind of Employer in Specific Instructions for Form W-3.

 Forms OS-3710 and W-2CM are not IRS forms.
 For additional information about Form W-2CM, see Finance.gov.mp/forms.php.